electric-sql/pglite/docs/docs/repl.md

 ### With Vue.js

-The REPL Web Component can be used with Vue.js, and in fact thats how its embeded above.
+The REPL Web Component can be used with Vue.js:

 ```vue
 <script setup>